Built by: construction started by Qutub ud din Aibak completed by Illtutmish

 Entry Fee: Rs 30 for Indians and Rs.500 for Foreigners

-Qutub-Minar is one of the beautiful minaret present in Delhi covered with lush green garden all around.
-It is the masterpiece of Indo Muslim art built in red sand stone and marble.
-Qutub Minar is a UNSECO world heritage site present in Mehrauli, Delhi.
+Qutub-Minar also spelt as Qutb Minar is one of the beautiful minaret present in Delhi India and is covered with lush green garden all around.
+It is the masterpiece of Indo Islamic architecture built in red sand stone and marble.
+Qutub Minar is a UNSECO world heritage site present in Mehrauli, Delhi India.

 severe damaged to the top storey.
 However this was reconstructed by Firoz Shah

 Tughlaq and one more storey was added to it.
 Again in the year 1505 a severe

 earthquake damaged the top two storeys of Qutb Minar which was reconstructed by

 Sikander Lodi.
 After another natural disaster ruined minar in the year 1803, Major

 Robert Smith of British army took the restoration work in the year 1828.
 He